bootstrap-vue/bootstrap-vue/docs/components/form-checkboxes/README.md

 ## Inline and Stacked checkboxes
 `<b-form-checbox>` components render as inline elements by default.
-Set the prop `stacked` on `<b-form-checkbox-group>` to ensure each form control is on a separate line.
+Set the prop `stacked` on `<b-form-checkbox-group>` to place each form control is on a separate line.

 ```html
 <template>